What will my corps look like in the future?

 - Gathered Worshipping Communities – These are faith expressions of Salvation Army corps life focused on celebrating Jesus and have the primary focus of “sentness”.
 We are a people called to the whole community to go into all the world (Matthew 28).

-- Communities of Hope – These are a faith expression of Salvation Army corps life created to respond to an “identified need”.
+- Communities of Hope – These are a regular gatherings created to respond to an “identified need” in the Community.
+The intention is to walk alongside others and meet need in a holistic way.

-You may have all these expressions of corps life operating in your local area – a growing Sunday Gathered Worshipping Community with a number of Communities of Hope expressions meeting the identified needs of your community, and many Kingdom Tables engaging in healthy life-giving conversations.
+You may have all these expressions faith life operating in your local corps – a growing Sunday Gathered Worshipping Community with a number of Communities of Hope expressions meeting the identified needs of your community, and many Kingdom Tables engaging in healthy life-giving conversations.
 All are valued.
-There are no “half-strength lattes” as they all do the work of the church in creating space for healthy community, growing in the life of Jesus and worshipping him.
+There are no “half-strength lattes” as they all do the work of the church in creating space for healthy community, creating faith pathways, growing in the life of Jesus and worshipping him.
 The exact style and number of corps expressions will be determined by the needs of the community, the available resources and what we see the Father releasing us into.

 Will I be consulted about the changes happening?

 Yes, this is a consultative process and one that moves us forward.
-Corps leaders are to meet with their Mission Cluster, other local leaders, and the divisional team to ask, “What is God’s preferred future for our whole area?
+Corps leaders are to meet with other Mission Expression leaders in the Area to ask, “What is God’s preferred future for our whole area?
 What is God saying to us?
 What is the best way to be The Salvation Army where we are?”
 However, the process must be about moving forward as our cause is urgent.

 Is Hope Rising in alignment with The Salvation Army founding vision?

 What role will my Area Officer play in this?

-Area Officers will facilitate the journey and will be the first point of contact for each corps.
+Area Officers will facilitate the journey and will be the first point of contact for each Corps and Mission Expression in the Area.

 Will this mean we are going to lose our long-established corps?